Save Points - 2 Hour Workshop

 3. Environment & Prerequisites

-- Local development using VS Code with GitHub Copilot Chat
+- GitHub Copilot Chat for building

 - Playwright MCP for testing